 Truck accidents can result in people in smaller vehicles suffering catastrophic injuries, such as paralysis, amputations, burns, disfigurement, and brain damage.
 Sometimes a negligent truck driver is to blame for a collision.
 Truck drivers can breach the duty to use reasonable care by speeding, texting, failing to check blind spots, taking turns too quickly, drunk driving, and fatigued driving.
 Interstate truck drivers are likely to be found negligent if a violation of the Federal Motor Carrier Safety Administration (FMCSA) regulations causes injuries to others.
 After a truck accident, it is important to look at all possible sources of compensation, such as trucking companies and manufacturers.Motorcycle Accidents

 Motorcyclists often suffer very serious injuries after getting into a collision with a larger vehicle.
 Common reasons for motorcycle accidents include cars making left-hand turns and colliding with a motorcyclist who has the right of way, driving under the influence, speeding, drivers following a motorcyclist too closely, and dangerous road conditions.
 In Massachusetts, there is a strict helmet law in place, and failing to wear a helmet can affect how severe a head injury is.
 However, riders still may suffer severe injuries even if they are wearing a helmet.
-Michael O. Smith can help you gather the medical evidence that you need to prove your damages.Workers' Compensation
+Attorney Smith and his team of attorneys can help you gather the medical evidence that you need to prove your damages.Workers' Compensation

 If you suffer an injury or illness at your workplace, you may be able to obtain workers' compensation benefits.
 Injuries may include broken bones, repetitive stress injuries, illnesses from exposure to toxic substances, spinal cord injuries, vision loss, and traumatic brain injuries.
 In Massachusetts, the state requires employers to provide all employees with workers' compensation insurance coverage.
 Workers' compensation benefits include medical expenses, disability benefits, scarring and loss of function benefits, and vocational rehabilitation.
 When a worker dies as a result of a work-related illness or injury, their dependents may be able to obtain death benefits.Premises Liability